 - Spammer Detection and Fake User Identification on Social Networks: a survey of systems that remove spam and fake users from Twitter.

 Interested in learning more?
 You’re in luck!
-In the following easy-to-read posts, I give a shorter overview of the research area by intuition.
+In the following easy-to-read posts, I continue this overview of Topic Detection and Tracking by explaining the intuition behind the most common solutions.